Skip to main content

 Using either your measuring jig or a tape measure take the total height, width and depth measurements of your item.
 Please refer to the picture provided to see what we mean by height, width and depth.
 Please enter measurements in millimetres (mm).

-How we measure boxes
+How to measure for boxes and lids

 Our machine is incredibly precise and whatever measurements you provide it will cut to that exact dimension.
 You should make sure your measurements will give a snug but comfortable fit.
 For example, you may want to add 2mm to the width of a book with raised bands to prevent them from pressing against the spine, and check that you are not compressing the item too much when measuring the depth.
 If you are not sure, you can ask for a single box to check the fit before proceeding with a larger order.